Canton, Michigan

 Canton Township (commonly known simply as Canton) is a charter township in Wayne County in the U.S. state of Michigan.
 A western suburb of Detroit, Canton is located roughly 23 mi west of downtown Detroit, and 15 mi east of Ann Arbor.
 As of the 2020 census, the township had a population of 98,659, making it Michigan's second most-populated township (after Clinton Township) and ninth most-populated municipality overall.

-The township is ranked as the 96th highest-income place in the United States with a population of 50,000 or more, and is consistently ranked as one of the safest communities in the United States.